Christine Helen Foyer

 Former President of the Association of Applied Biologists – French Academy of Agriculture

-Christine H. Foyer is Professor of Plant Sciences at the University of Birmingham UK).
-She is the President of the Association of Applied Biologists, an elected Board Member of the American Society of Plant Biologists and a Member of the French Academy of Agriculture.
-She is also the Editor in Chief of Food and Energy Security.
-She is also a senior Editor for Plant, Cell and Environment and an Associate Editor of the Biochemical Journal, The Journal of Experimental Biology and Physiologia Plantarum.
-Christine has over 400 published papers and currently has an H-Index of 103.
-For over ten years she has been on the Thomson Reuters IP and Science official list of Highly Cited Researchers ranked within the top 1% most cited works for their subject field and year of publication, earning a mark of Exceptional Impact.
+Christine Foyer is Professor of Plant Sciences at the University of Birmingham.
+She is a Member of the French Academy of Agriculture and the Editor in Chief of Food and Energy Security.
+In 2022, she held the Janaki Ammal Chair of the Indian Academy of Sciences, she was made an International Fellow of the Indian Society of Plant Physiology and she received the Charles F. Kettering Award of the American Society of Plant Physiology.
+Christine has over 450 published papers and ranked as a Highly Cited Researcher™ list from Clarivate™.
+She is placed 4th in the list of the world’s Best Scientists in Plant Sciences, and is ranked 21 in United Kingdom and 219 in the world in the 2022 Edition of the Research.com Ranking of Top 1000 Female Scientists in the World.
 Christine is an expert in plant metabolism and its regulation under optimal and stress conditions.
-Her lab focuses on the role of reduction/oxidation (redox) processes and signals regulate plant growth and stress tolerance, studying how primary processes (photosynthesis respiration) alter the redox status of cells and associated phytohormone signalling under optimal and stress conditions.
+Her lab focuses on the role of reduction/oxidation (redox) processes and signals regulate plant growth and stress tolerance, studying how primary processes (photosynthesis respiration) alter the redox status of cells and associated phytohormone signaling under optimal and stress conditions.
 Using model (Arabidopsis) as well as crop plants (wheat, barley, maize soybean and tomato) the lab investigates plant responses to abiotic (drought, heat, chilling, high light) and biotic (aphids) stresses.